Crsarmv7l/My-TTGO-Watch/README.md

 All other features on the watch side are untouched and remain the same as with Sharandac's firmware (eg calc, IRremote, etc. Anything not wanted can be commented out/removed on compile)

 DISCLAIMER: This is very much a work in progress and my coding isn't fantastic or elegant.
 I take no responsiility for any damage caused by you running this firmware.
-It shouldn't damage anything, but if you are concerned feel free to go through my code.
+It shouldn't damage anything, but if you are concerned feel free to go through the code.
 I run this firmware myself on a TTGO T-watch 2020 v1 with Amazfish 2.0.3 on SailfishOS 4.2.

 # My-TTGO-Watch